 Factual error: After the final dogfight scene when Maverick and Iceman have landed, we see their two F-14 Tomcats spotted (parked) on the flight deck of the carrier.
 In the background, you see aircraft already spotted on the fantail (back of the ship) with several blocking the direct path of any aircraft landing on the carrier.
 While the aircraft directors and blueshirt crews would be fast in moving aircraft, they would not have had the time to spot and tie down all those aircraft on the fantail before Maverick and Iceman had finished parking their jets.

 Factual error: After the graduation at Top Gun, the next scene shown is an aircraft carrier and the caption "24 hours later."
 To allow pilots time to overcome the effects of jet lag, they are grounded one day for every three times zones they crossed.
 Maverick wouldn't even have been on the flight schedule within 24 hours of having left California.

 Factual error: Cougar would not have a photo of his wife and kids in the cockpit as seen in the opening scene, as it would fly around when maneuvering.
-It could also obscure instruments and before he took off each day he would need to put this photo in place, as pilots don't have their own private planes.
+It could also obscure instruments.

 Factual error: In the final dogfight, it is declared that the MIG-28s carry the "Exocet" anti-ship missile.
 This missile is around 1,500lbs and would be visible on the enemy fighters.
 That additional wing loading would have made them ineffective in a dogfight and they would have been easily overwhelmed by the F-14s in a dogfighting (no external tanks or heavy ordinance) configuration.
 Not to mention that Exocet is a French-made missile and would not be carried by a Soviet fighter.